 The progress of all students is monitored rigorously through whole school systems and communicated to parents through the student planner and formal reporting.
 The Deputy Head with responsibility for AG&T also monitors the progress of AG&T students across their range of subjects providing intervention and action plans for those students at risk of under- achieving.

 How can parents and carers can help?

 Parents and carers are asked to inform the school of gifts and aptitudes their children may have and encourage their child’s participation in a range of enrichment activities, both inside and outside of the school.
-To support their child at home, parents should refer to the ‘Bright Sparks’ section of the VLE and encourage their child to take part in the challenges for AG&T pupils offered there.
-If parents or carers have any further questions about able, gifted and talented provision at the school they are encouraged to contact Miss Penny McDermott, Assistant Headteacher with responsibility for AG&T; email@example.com
+To support their child at home, parents should refer to the ‘Bright Sparks’ challenges in the newsletter and encourage their child to enter each half term.
+If parents or carers have any further questions about able, gifted and talented provision at the school they are encouraged to contact Miss Penny McDermott, Deputy Headteacher with responsibility for AG&T; firstname.lastname@example.org

 Follow ISSP's twitter feed on: https://twitter.com/yorkissp